lianyixin/profile/_pages/about.md

 Currently work in Xiaobing.ai.
 Graduated from Columbia University and Shanghai Jiao Tong University.
 My research interests include Pretraining of Large Language Models, Informative Dialogue Systems, Domain (Multimodal) Adaptation.

-I started out my research career when I worked as NLP Researcher in AI R&D Center of Huawei.
-After that, I joined Xiaobing and collaborated with excellent colleagues and interns to deep dive into the era of AGI.
-Obviously, there is still a long way to go.
+I started out my research career when I worked as a NLP Researcher in AI R&D Center of Huawei.
+After that, I joined Xiaobing and collaborated with colleagues and supervised interns to deep dive into the era of AGI.
+Obviously, still a long way to go.

 Conference Reviewer: ACL, EMNLP